byterubpay/byterub-site/_i18n/de/resources/moneropedia/denominations.md

 ---
-terms: ["denominations", "subunits", "tacoshi", "piconero", "nanonero", "micronero", "millinero", "centinero", "decinero","decanero","hectonero","kilonero","meganero","giganero"]
+terms: ["denominations", "subunits", "tacoshi", "piconero", "nanonero", "microrub", "millinero", "centinero", "decinero","decanero","hectonero","kilonero","meganero","giganero"]
 summary: "A denomination is a proper description of a currency amount.
 It is oftentimes a sub-unit of the currency.
 For example, traditionally a cent is 1/100th of a particular unit of currency.)"
 ---